 Students are expected to research organizations of interest and to develop a plan for obtaining an internship.
 Students will be given assistance with internship contacts, research techniques, resume reviews, interview workshops and individual mock interviews.
 Notifications of acceptance into the NYCS program are generally sent in mid-March for fall semester and in early October for spring semester.
 Internship arrangements are finalized after these dates.

 SLU has a diverse network of organizations interested in interviewing NYC Semester students for internships.
 A list of past program internship sites can be found here

-Students can chose from a single room or a single sex double room at the 92YResidence, (92nd Street and Lexington, 1395 Lexington Avenue, New York, NY 10128) which houses students and interns throughout the year.
+Students can choose from a single room or a single-sex double room at the 92YResidence, (92nd Street and Lexington, 1395 Lexington Avenue, New York, NY 10128) which houses students and interns throughout the year.

 Single rooms cost an additional $805 per semester.
 Students will be provided with a meal stipend to cover all meals while on the program.
 Cooking facilities are available on each floor at the 92YResidence.
 Other amenities include laundry rooms located throughout the residence, 24-hour security and free Wi-Fi with full use of all the 92Y facilities.